tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 Terminology and concepts
 ------------------------

-``TODO``: - :term:`SCIM` peer (equivalent to IdP)
+``TODO``: - :term:`SCIM` peer (equivalent to :term:`IdP`)

-SCIM peer management (in team settings or via curl)
+SCIM peer management (in team settings or via :term:`Curl`)
 ---------------------------------------------------

 SCIM security and authentication ................................

 * ``TODO``: We're using a very basic variant of oauth that just contains a header with a bearer token in all :term:`SCIM` requests.
-* ``TODO``: The token is created in team settings and added to your :term:`SCIM` peer somehow (see howtos or below (wherever we end up putting it) for Azure, curl).
+* ``TODO``: The token is created in team settings and added to your :term:`SCIM` peer somehow (see howtos or below (wherever we end up putting it) for Azure, :term:`Curl`).

 Generating a SCIM token
 .......................

 TODO: Notes from Lennart: In the current documentation I am missing the narrative.
 As a reader I would prefer a couple of sentences at the start explaining what the section is useful for.
 Example: it just says :term:`SCIM` peer mgmt, but when does the reader need this, and for what?
-Example 2: it says you need to provide a :term:`SCIM` token to your IdP for user provisioning.
-I would like a sentence or two about how the IdP uses the token and what info it conveys to the IdP, and what the token contains for info.
+Example 2: it says you need to provide a :term:`SCIM` token to your :term:`IdP` for user provisioning.
+I would like a sentence or two about how the :term:`IdP` uses the token and what info it conveys to the :term:`IdP`, and what the token contains for info.

-These are the steps to generate a new :term:`SCIM` token, which you will need to provide to your identity provider (IdP), along with the target API URL, to enable :term:`SCIM` provisionning.
+These are the steps to generate a new :term:`SCIM` token, which you will need to provide to your identity provider (:term:`IdP`), along with the target API URL, to enable :term:`SCIM` provisionning.

 * Step 1: Go to https://teams.wire.com/settings ( Here replace "wire.com" with your own domain if you have an on-premise installation of Wire ).